-With an increasing number of Australians spending huge chunks of their day on the Internet, it’s hardly surprising that online banks and online bank accounts are extremely popular.
+With all Australians increasing relying on the internet for work, entertainment and general communications, it’s hardly surprising online banks and online bank accounts are now extremely popular.

-Online banking virtually gets rid of the need to visit your bank branch for depositing money, transferring funds or checking your account statement by letting you access your money from the touch of a button.
+Online banking virtually gets rid of the need to visit your bank branch to deposit money, transfer funds or check account statement by letting you access your money from the touch of a button.
 And with new digital banks and neobanks constantly evolving with innovative features, you can now pay your bills, check your balance and transfer cash no matter where you are, anytime of the day or night.

 But is banking online safe?
 What are the other advantages of online banks?
-What if you need something, will you have access to customer support?
+If you need help, will you have access to customer support?
 We’ll run through all these questions and more in this detailed guide.

 Online only banks vs online banking